jones1008/docker-lampose/README.md

 The binary path is stored in the environment variable `WKHTMLTOPDF_BINARY` available in the `web` container

+### 8. Match your server setup
+With Docker you want to match the environment of the server where the application will run later as close as possible.
+This helps prevent weird errors and bugs that only occur on the live system or only on your development system.

+Here are some additional tips to prevent them in the first place:
+1.

 ## Troubleshoot
 #### bash into container: